Position Title: Mentoring Specialist

 - Excellent oral and written communication skills.

-- Ability to work both in a team and independently, to exercise good judgment, make sound decisions & problem solve.
+- Flexibility and ability to work both in a team and independently, to exercise good judgment, make sound decisions & problem solve.

 - Collaborative workstyle with strong interpersonal skills